 This course is designed to extend and enhance students' knowledge base of assessment measures and multidisciplinary theoretical frameworks to inform practice decisions.
 This course will include experiential learning activities to build students' understanding of in-depth assessment methods across complex practice situations.
 Students will engage in critical evaluation and application of evidence-based interventions according to best practices.
 Students will also develop their ability to conceptualize client and community issues through various theoretical lenses.
 Emphasis will be placed on professional practice with diverse client contexts, other professionals, and constituencies.
-This course will draw upon students' field placement experiences as well as their foundational understanding of mental health diagnostics and practice theories.
-Credits: 3 credit hours.
-Prerequisites: SWK 5650 Mental Health Diagnostics and SWK 5430 Advanced Practice with Individuals and Families
+This course will draw upon students' field placement experiences as well as their general understanding of mental health diagnostics and practice theories.
+PREREQ: Admission to the MSW Program and SWK 5650 Mental Health Diagnostics and SWK 5430 Advanced Practice with Individuals and Families.